DnFreddie/Notes/content/posts/code_snippets/bash_copmplitons_man.md

 +++
-title = 'bash_copmplitons_man'
-date = 2024-07-22T09:10:24+02:00
+title = 'Bash Programmable Completion Summary' date = 2024-07-22T09:10:24+02:00
 draft = false
 +++

-# Bash Programmable Completion Summary

 ## Overview
 - Programmable completion in Bash is triggered when word completion is attempted for an argument to a certain command.